RainCandyTech/FPArchiveIndex/README.md

 ## Flash Player China Edition by ZhongCheng (Embedded Edition for Flash Center)
 ### Introduction
-This is an Embedded version for ZhongCheng's Flash Center Application.
-Only 32-bit PPAPI version is available.
+This is an Embedded version of PPAPI Flash Player for ZhongCheng's Flash Center Application.
+Only 32-bit version is available.
 ### Tech Specs
 It refuses to play any flash content outside the Flash Center application.</br></br>
 ### Available Archives